GLRT Detector

 Details

-The noise power given as a scalar or string vector of length .
+The noise power, specified as a scalar or vector, is a string of length .

 -

-If NCov is a scalar, it represents the equal known noise power for models.
+If nCoV is a scalar, it represents an equal known noise power for models.

 Dependencies

-To use this port, check the Enable known noise power input parameters.
+To use this port, check the box for the Enable known noise power input option.

 Data types |